-‘Self-partnered’ is a thing in 2020 – and we’re super happy about it
+‘Self-partnered’ is a thing – and we’re super happy about it

 In a world where we’re constantly bombarded with media telling us that settling down and finding love is the ultimate goal, being single and loving yourself can be the ultimate power move.